Baalshamem inscription: The inscription

-The title "Lord of Kings" in line 5 (’DN MLKM, ’adōn malkîm) was used by the Ptolemies who reigned Egypt as Pharaohs since 305 BCE.
+The title "Lord of Kings" in line 5 (’dn mlkm, ’adōn malkîm) was used by the Ptolemies who reigned Egypt as Pharaohs since 305 BCE.
 This would suggest the year 125 BCE as the date of the inscription.
 A slightly different date, 132 BCE, follows from the "people of Tyre" dating, that is reckoned from the year 275 BCE when the city abandoned the concept of monarchy and instead became a republic.
-If the reign of the first Ptolemy is counted from the battle of Gaza in 312 BCE, then both dates agree.
+If the reign of the first Ptolemy is counted from the First Battle of Gaza in 312 BCE, then both dates agree.